 When Zainab says she’s talking about flavours, she isn’t lying; even the tortilla pizza slices have apricot in them.
 Some of my favourites include the sweet and sour plum chutney, chicken kofta curry and zingy pineapple chicken.
 The recipes use ingredients found in most mid-size supermarkets and are clear and easy to follow.
 Each one has an estimation of the amount of food it creates with the pureed meals measured by the number of ice cubes it creates – perfect for freezing down your meals and popping a couple of ice cubes out of the freezer as and when required.
 We’ve tried a couple of the later recipes and they’re genuinely tasty… something that’s not always a given with baby food!

-With an RRP of £14.95, it’s not the cheapest weaning book on the market and in today’s world, it’s also competing against cheaper phone based apps.
+With an RRP of £14.95, it’s not the cheapest weaning book on the market.
+In today’s world, it’s also competing against cheaper phone based apps.
 However, in terms of the concept of ‘flavour-led’ weaning, it’s good at challenging you to add more herbs and spices to your cooking.
 You can tell Zainab is passionate about food and parenting, having been through the beige, blandness of weaning with her own daughter and thus been inspired to change that experience for others.
-The fact that a number of the stage 3 and 4 recipes can quite happily feed an older family is another plus, often weaning books stop far too early in my opinion – my child can’t stay on finger foods forever!
+The fact that a number of the stage 3 and 4 recipes can quite happily feed an older family is another plus, often weaning books stop far too early in my opinion – my child can’t stay on finger foods and our favourite chilli con carne recipe forever!
 Take for example the Creamy Masala Salmon Pasta (pictured below); father and son enjoyed a lunch or two sharing that one!

 The book contains a wealth of other information and knowledge aside from just recipes.
-There are tips on how to know if your little one is ready to wean, what to start with, what nutrition and vitamins they need.
+There are tips on how to know if your little one is ready to wean.
+What to start with and what nutrition and vitamins they need.
 Every stage comes with a meal plan to help you fit in the recipes in a manner which makes sense – as someone who really needs prompting to help them with meal planning, it’s a hugely valuable resource.
 At the end of the book there’s a flavour inspiration list showing herb and spice combos that work well together, as well as a list of natural remedies.
 Which reminds me, the Chewable Teething Sticks are delicious.

-We received our book in return for an honest review but I can honestly say that if we hadn’t, I’d still be very tempted to buy it.
+We received our book in return for an honest review but I’d still be very tempted to buy it.
 It’s nice to find some recipes which take me, and my son, a little out of our comfort zone without being difficult to make or too out there.
-If I was starting over with weaning again, I’d love the puree recipes; one of the biggest things I struggled with was getting my head around what flavour combinations would work for a little one.
-All in all, a strong player in the weaning war chest!
+All in all, I’d rate the Flavour-Led Weaning Cookbook as a strong player in the weaning war chest!

 The Flavour-Led Weaning Cookbook is available from Amazon in both hardback or Kindle editions.